Multicomponent superfluidity in two-color QCD at finite density at next-to-leading order: Next-to-Leading Order Lagrangian

-which are the only contributions required to renormalize the one-loop effective potential.
-However, we also calculate the contributions with one and two field fluctuations ($\phi_{i}$) in \ref{L41L42}.
+$\mathcal{L}_{4}^{0}$ is the only counterterm required to renormalize the one-loop effective potential.
+However, for the sake of completeness, we also calculate the contributions with one and two field fluctuations ($\phi_{i}$) in \ref{L41L42}.
 These are required to renormalize the pion mass and the pion decay constant.
 Additionally, we need the explicit form of the running of the LECs which we define as

 with $\Gamma_{0}=\frac{1}{48}$, $\Gamma_{1}=\frac{1}{32}$, $\Gamma_{2}=\frac{1}{16}$, $\Gamma_{3}=\frac{5}{48}$, $\Gamma_{4}=\frac{1}{16}$, $\Gamma_{5}=\frac{1}{4}$, $\Gamma_{6}=\frac{5}{128}$, $\Gamma_{7}=0$, $\Gamma_{8}=0$ and $\Delta_{2}=0$.
 Since $L_{i}$ is scale-independent, i.e.